Herbal Book of Shadows mini Ecoursewith Erin LaFaive

 Have you wanted to start a collection of herbal information, but didn’t know where to start?
 Or, you started but couldn’t keep the momentum going?

-Over 7 days I’ll show you some easy and practical steps on how to get started and keep going well after the seven days of this challenge.
+Over 4 days I’ll show you some easy and practical steps on how to get started and keep going well after the four days of this mini ecourse.

-- 10 pages of worksheet that assist with your herbal learning journey
+- 10 pages of worksheet and note pages that assist with your herbal learning journey

-- Access to Full Circle Herbals Community Facebook group
+- Access to Plant Priestess Circle Exploration Facebook group

 - Helpful herbal tips each day delivered to your email